Group Residency Programme Orkney

 Where does it take place?

-The residency programme will take place in Linkshouse which is situated on the St Magnus Way pilgrimage route on the Atlantic Ocean and amidst farmlands, and at sites of archaeological, historical and social importance in Orkney, accessible by foot and vehicle.
+The residency programme takes place in the ancient and historic village of The Palace, in the parish of Birsay.
+It is situated on the St Magnus Way pilgrimage route on the Atlantic Ocean and amidst farmlands and sites of archaeological, historical and social importance in Orkney, accessible by foot and vehicle.

 -